Prediction intervals for economic fixed-event forecasts: Forecast evaluation

-The interval score can be viewed as a summary measure of forecast performance, reflecting both sharpness (i.e., the informativeness of the forecast) and calibration (i.e., the consistency between the forecast and the outcomes).
+The interval score is a summary measure of forecast performance, reflecting both sharpness (i.e., the informativeness of the forecast) and calibration (i.e., the consistency between the forecast and the outcomes).
 For prediction intervals, sharpness is represented by the length of the intervals, and calibration is represented by the intervals' coverage rate.
-In our empirical analysis, we thus report these two measures in addition to the interval score.
+In our simulation and empirical analyses, we thus report these two measures in addition to the interval score.
 For forecast case $i = 1, \ldots, n$, denote the lower and upper bound of the prediction interval by $l_i$ and $u_i$, and the associated realization by $y_i$.
-The average length of the prediction intervals is then given by $n^{-1} \sum_{i=1}^n (u_i-l_i)$.
-The coverage rate is given by $n^{-1} \sum_{i=1}^n \mathbf{1}(l_i \le y_i \le u_i)$, i.e., the share of forecast cases for which the prediction interval covers the realization.
-A hypothetical omniscient forecast would satisfy $l_i = u_i = y_i$ for each $i$, attaining prediction intervals of length zero and a coverage rate of 100\%.
-In practice, it is desirable to attain a coverage rate close to nominal level (here, 80\%) and the average length of prediction intervals being as small as possible.
+The average length of the prediction intervals is then given by $\text{AL} = n^{-1} \sum_{i=1}^n (u_i-l_i)$.
+The coverage rate is given by $\text{CR} = n^{-1} \sum_{i=1}^n \mathbf{1}(l_i \le y_i \le u_i)$, i.e., the share of observations for which the prediction interval covers the corresponding realization.
+Assuming that $\text{CR} < 1$, the average interval score for an evaluation sample of size $n$ can be written as